tomsanbear/candle-einops/README.md

 ```

 __Reduce__
-Note: the prod operation is not implemented until candle upstream deals with merging it in.

 We can reduce axes using operations like, `sum`, `min`, `max`, and `mean`.
 if the same operations has to be performed on multiple continuous axes we can do `sum(a b c)`